heliophysicsPy/heliophysicsPy.github.io/_pyhc_projects/adding_to_pyhc_project_list.md

-# Adding a Project to the PyHC Project List Instructions
+# Adding a Project to the PyHC Project List

-Described herein is the procedure for requesting to add a project to the PyHC Project List, and how the approval process works.
+Described herein is the procedure for requesting to add a project to PyHC Project List, and how the approval process works.

 ## Requesting to add a project